-“Look for key moments like when the company gets funding, if it acquired another company, if there are leadership changes, if it launched a new product, or if the person you’re emailing got promoted," said Gupta.
+“Look for key moments like when the company gets funding, if it acquires another company, if there are leadership changes, if it launches a new product, or if the person you’re emailing gets promoted,” she says.

-Keeping these best practices in mind, let’s analyze six sales email examples and why they work.
+Keeping these best practices in mind, let’s analyze some sales emails and why they work.

 6 winning examples of sales emails done right

 Sales email example #1: An experiment with 1,000 cold emails reveals short subject lines win